confluentinc/examples/ccloud/docs/replicator-to-cloud-configuration-types.rst

 - :ref:`onprem-cloud-destination`
 - :ref:`cloud-cloud-destination`

+There are scenarios where you may not be able to have your self-managed Connect cluster backed to the destination |ccloud| cluster.
+For example, highly secure origin clusters may block incoming network connections and only allow push connections, in which case an incoming connection from |crep| running on the destination cluster would not work.
-If you do not want your self-managed Connect cluster backed to the destination |ccloud| cluster, you can have a Connect cluster backed to the origin cluster instead.
+In this case, you can have a Connect cluster backed to the origin cluster instead and push the replicated data to the destination cluster.
-This configuration is more complex because there are some additional overrides you will need to configure.
+This configuration is more complex because there are overrides you will need to configure.

 .. figure:: images/replicator-worker-origin.png